Tomayto, Tomahto: Career Growth vs. Career Development

 Increased loyalty and engagement

-Research has proven that investing in your current employees leads to an increase in retention rates and overall employee satisfaction.
-Similarly, a lack of opportunity for upward mobility is a leading factor for employees quitting.
+Research has proven that investing in your current workers leads to an increase in employee retention rates and overall satisfaction.
+Similarly, a lack of opportunity for professional development and advancement is a leading factor for employees quitting.

 Risk reduction